OpenTransfr/Core/docs/Transactions.rst

 7. Provided each node agrees that a majority was achieved through verifying the signature set, the receiving balance is updated and the funds are removed from holding.
 8. The transaction is broadcast out of the root as a completed transaction.
-9. The receiving bank sees a transaction has occured on a public address they had previously given out in step 1.
+9. The receiving bank sees a transaction has occurred on a public address they had previously given out in step 1.
 10. That bank may now publically claim the address, using its private key as proof of ownership.

 External Root Transaction